saasaa831/behave_pom/README.md

 #Design Pattern used is Python Behave Page Object model.
+Test project based on this Test file Software Test Engineer Test project.pdf (Pls see attached for ref)

 Selenium webdriver , python , behave
 install latest Python or above 3.4.2 and all libraries installed with the pip